CUBRID/cubrid-manual/en/admin/ha.rst

 **Preferred Host Read Only**

 A broker that provides the read service.
 This works in the same manner as the Read Only broker except its server connection order and server selecting criteria.
 The server connection order and server selecting criteria can be configured in **PREFERRED_HOSTS**.
-For details on configuring these, see `cubrid_broker.conf <#admin_admin_ha_conf_broker_htm>`_.
+For details on configuring these, see :ref:`ha-cubrid-broker-conf`.

 The order of server connection is described below: